vahido9/intro-web-dev-course/labs/lab4/README.md

 ## Usage

-- Setup XAMPP and then access the lab at http://localhost/travel.php
+- Setup an XAMPP Apache Server and then access the lab at http://localhost/travel.php